josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 1. What technology would you recommend that MT use for implementing their machine learning model?

-2. How would you guide MT to load data, so it can be processed by the machine learning model?
+2. How would you guide MT to load data so that the machine learning model can process it?

-3. What category of machine learning algorithm would you recommend to MT for use in constructing their model?
-For this scenario your option is clustering, regression or two-class classification.
+3. What category of machine learning algorithm would you recommend to MT to construct their model?
+For this scenario, your option is clustering, regression, or two-class classification.
 Why?

 4. Assuming you selected an algorithm that requires training, address the following model design questions: